FyliuGitHub/expo/docs/README.md

 yarn run export-server
 ```

-## Edit Docs Content
+## Editing Docs Content

-All documentation-related content is inside the **pages** directory.
-We write docs in markdown with the help of custom React components that provide additional functionality, such as embedding Snack examples, representing commands inside a terminal component and so on.

-The documentation is divided into four main sections:

-- **Home**: Provides a guided path from starting a project from scratch to deploying it to app stores.
-- **Guides**: General purpose and fundamental guides that help you understand how Expo works and how to use it.
-This section also contains all EAS related documentation.
-- **Reference**: Detailed reference documentation for all Expo APIs and modules.
-All Expo SDK API docs are located under **pages/versions** directory.
-We keep separate versions of documentation for each SDK version currently supported in Expo Go.
-See [Update latest version of docs](#update-latest-version-of-docs) for more information.
-- **Learn**: Tutorials and guides that help you learn how to use Expo and React Native.

-> **Note**
+You can find the content source of the documentation inside the `pages/` directory.
+Documentation is mostly written in markdown with the help of some React components (for Snack embeds, etc).
+Our API documentation can all be found under `pages/versions/`; we keep separate versions of the documentation for each SDK version currently supported in Expo Go, see ["A note about versioning"](#a-note-about-versioning) for more info.
+The routes and navbar are automatically inferred from the directory structure within `versions`.

-> We are currently in the process of moving our API documentation to being auto-generated using `expotools`'s `GenerateDocsAPIData` command for some Expo libraries.
+> Note: We are currently in the process of moving our API documenation to being auto-generated using `expotools`'s `GenerateDocsAPIData` command.

-### Metadata of a page

 Each markdown page can be provided metadata in the heading, distinguished by: